28 Aug Learning Difficulties in Children

 The sooner you realize difficulties of your child the sooner he will be on his way to success.
 There are many cases where people realize quite late in life about their difficulties.
 And as parents you can also carry some home exercises like making them read more, write more, and know more spelling using the touch-type learning.

-If you are a parent concerned about your child’s shortcomings in academics and almost every aspect of life then you must consider taking them to a professional counsellor.
+If you are a parent concerned about your child’s shortcomings in academics and almost every aspect of life then you must consider taking them to a professional counselor.
 We at RMCC provide result yielding counselling and give our best to make your child as better as anyone else.